Rio confirms death of 33-year-old man from monkeypox, second death in Brazil - News

-A 33-year-old man with comorbidities who was admitted to a hospital in Campos dos Goytacazes became the first victim to die of monkeypox in the state of Rio de Janeiro, the State Health Department reported on Monday, confirming the second death. in the country due to the disease.
+A 33-year-old man with comorbidities who was admitted to a hospital in Campos dos Goytacazes became the first victim to die of monkeypox in the state of Rio de Janeiro, the State Department of Health reported on Monday, confirming the second death in the country from the disease.

 “He had low immunity and comorbidities, which worsened the condition of monkeypox (or monkeypox).
 The patient had complications and had to be transferred to the ICU bed on the 19th.
 The death happened on the morning of this Monday”, said the secretary in a note.